tegila/mongo.io/README.md

 On the backend we have the good old MongoDB and all the ecosystem that come with it.

-The most important part of this research was about not over complexify the application using *previous declarations of data objects*, *complex connection setup* and *low learning curve projects like GraphQL*.
+The most important part of this research was about not over complexify the application using **previous declarations of data objects**, **complex connection setup** and **low learning curve projects like GraphQL**.

 So now we can use the database without caring too much about data structure.

 P.S.:
-(1) Data Structure is a good thing, i'm only trying to avoid a deep delay in starting projects.
+1. Data Structure is a good thing, I'm only trying to avoid a deep delay in starting projects.
-(2) MongoDB is good but also we consider changing it to RethinkDB.
+2. MongoDB is good but we are also looking into changing it to RethinkDB.

+# Axioms:

+1. No object pre-definition.
+(No config at all)
+2. Auth & ACL straightforward (DSA).
+3. CRUD chainnable code (Java Style)

-# Installing (Docker)
+# Installing (Docker way)

 > Pull it from docker hub: